 The Dynamic Laboratory Manual (DLM) is an innovative on-line interactive resource that we have developed as part of the Bristol ChemLabS Centre for Excellence in Teaching and Learning project.
 The development of the DLM means that all of the time that you are in the lab will be spent in performing practical work.
 The DLM includes information about both background theory and experimental techniques.
 Interactive tests allow you to test your understanding, with feedback to help you if something isn’t clear.
 Virtual instruments and other simulations also allow you to rehearse techniques before you come into the lab.
 Video clips will help to give you more confidence about your practical work, showing clearly how to set up apparatus or use sophisticated instrumentation.
 You will therefore arrive in the lab properly prepared, giving you more time to perform your experiments.
 The DLM also means that we can now assess students face-to-face in the lab, giving you the opportunity to ask for help in understanding difficult concepts or in mastering complicated experimental techniques.
 This is a much more effective way of providing you with feedback than traditional long write ups.

 The DLM has proved to be a great success and we have now developed versions for other departments here in Bristol, such as Biochemistry and Physiology and Pharmacology.
 There is even a version for schools and colleges that is available as networked or personal teacher and student editions.
-You can find out more about the Dynamic Laboratory Manual by trying our demonstration version or by visiting the LabSkills website.

 Do you offer small-group tutorials, workshops and problems classes?